 bio:::

 Born in 1980, Rebecca Ladida is a transdisciplinary artist based in Tiohtià:ke/Montreal, unceded land of the Kanien’kehá:ka (Mohawk) Nation.
-Through mixed media installation, performance, immersive art, video work, research and DIY curating, Rebecca’s solo and collaborative practice provides modals of intimacy, hospitality and ecological co-habitation fostering new and radical placemaking.
-They are currently working on a long-term project about plants, scent & healing from extractive and carceral structures of existence called Carceral Ecologies.
+Through mixed media installation, performance, immersive art, video work, research and DIY curating, Rebecca’s solo and collaborative practice provides modals of intimacy, hospitality and ecological co-habitation fostering collective study and placemaking.
+They are working on a long-term arch-project born out of their former curatorial pratice called Carceral Ecologies, within which they are developping a new endeavor called Study, hosted is an interdisplinary installation project exploring how we collectively produce, circulate, and reclaim knowledge around gendered violence through the relationships between testimony, the law, and feminist practices of study.

 Ladida’s work has been shown at the Woman Made Gallery in Chicago, Downtown Player’s Club in Atlanta, Dfbrl8r Gallery and Siblings in Chicago, The Situation Room and LACE: Los Angeles Contemporary Exhibitions in L.A., Raizvanguarda Associação Cultural in Bordeiro (Portugal), La Centrale Galerie Powerhouse, Festival HTMlles & dpi.23, Ada X, in Tiohtià:ke/Montreal, to name a few.
 They have guest lectured at The School of the Art Institute Chicago, University of Illinois in Chicago (USA), as well as Ottawa University in Canada. ︎ ︎